TFS-NeRF: Template-Free NeRF for Semantic 3D Reconstruction of Dynamic Scene: Methodology

 Fig. \ref{fig:block_diagram} provides an illustrative overview of our methodology, highlighting the following key components and steps involved in the process.
 A) \emph{Semantic-aware ray casting and sampling} to distinguish individual elements within the scene (Fig. \ref{fig:block_diagram}A), B) \emph{INN} to learn the forward skinning and deformation of each element, enhancing the efficiency of the training process (Fig. \ref{fig:block_diagram}B), C) \emph{SDF module} to independently learn the geometry of each element (Fig. \ref{fig:block_diagram}C) and D) \emph{RGB Renderer module} to generate RGB values from individual SDF volumes for the final rendering (Fig. \ref{fig:block_diagram}D).

-\textbf{A. Semantic-aware ray sampling} To reconstruct semantically separable geometry, it is essential that each 3D point in the reconstructed surface is tagged with a semantic label to denote its object affiliation.
+\textbf{A. Semantic-aware ray sampling.} To reconstruct semantically separable geometry, it is essential that each 3D point in the reconstructed surface is tagged with a semantic label to denote its object affiliation.
 Previous efforts~\cite{wu2022object} propose to model a compositional scene within a shared network structure, which is challenging in the dynamic scenario for the following two reasons.
 First, it is hard to supervise the SDF of each entity from different frames by 2D semantic segmentation due to its dynamic nature.
 Second, the interaction between humans and objects in different frames is complex, considering the occlusion between each other.
 These issues provoke us to design a network structure with natural disentanglement for the compositional modeling.

 To address these challenges, our network is designed with distinct modules for SDF prediction for each entity, maintaining semantic continuity from the input space to facilitate the prediction of semantically separable 3D geometry and joining them with the rendering module for composite rendering.
 Specifically, leveraging the 2D semantic mask of the input image, we sample two sets of rays surrounding the interacting objects.
 Along these rays, we sample 3D points to generate two distinct sets: one representing the deformable object, $\{x^d_v\}^N_{i=1}$, and the other representing the non-deformable object, $\{x^{nd}_v\}^N_{i=1}$.
+However, only 2D semantic-aware ray sampling is not sufficient for accurate disentanglement of the individual entities, as the rays can intersect both entities in their path through the 3D space due to the occlusion of one object by the other.
+Hence, we also perform an encoding of the 3D points based on their distance from the 3D skeletons of individual entities.
+Please refer to Section 3C for more details about the semantic encoding of the 3D points.
 These points are then processed through separate networks tailored to each object type to get separate geometry and finally merged at the rendering module.
 This approach enhances our ability to effectively separate and reconstruct individual elements, even in scenarios of strong occlusions.
 This meticulous sampling strategy guarantees that supervision from individual entity's observation only influences each SDF prediction module.